tracsman/AzureCT/README.md

-# Azure Hybrid Availability Tool
+# Azure Connectivity Toolkit

 # <font color="red">This work is pre-release!<br/>It's close, but still a work in progress!</font>

 ## Overview
 This collection of server side web pages and local PowerShell scripts will generate, collect, store, and display availability statistics of the network between you and a newly built Windows VM on a Hybrid connected Network.
+It will do more in the future, but currently only runs availability tests.

 Is it designed to provide an indication, over time, of the link between an application server in Azure and an on-premise or remote network.
-The focus is on network performance, however the test is done from a PC client to an IIS server in Azure, thus providing a comprehensive view into total availability, not just a single point or component in the complex chain that makes up a hybrid network.
+The focus is on network performance, however the test is done from a PC client to an IIS server in Azure, thus providing a comprehensive view into total availability, not just a single point or component in the complex chain that makes up a hybrid network connection.
 The hope is that this will provide insight into the end-to-end network availability.

-This tool **does not** provide rich insight if a problem is encountered during a test, over time this tool may improve but this initial release only reflects the statistics around availability seen while an active test is running.
+This tool **does not** provide rich insight if a problem is encountered during a test, over time this tool will improve but this initial release only reflects the statistics around availability seen while an active test is running.
 ![HAT Diagram](HAT.png)

+>**Note**: This tool is not certified by Microsoft, nor is it supported by Microsoft support.
+Download and use at your own risk.
+While the author is an employee of Microsoft, this tool is provided as my best effort to provide insight into a customers connectivity between an on-prem network and an Azure endpoint.
+The [Support and Legal Disclaimers](#support-and-legal-disclaimers) below for more info.

 ## Tool Usage
 ### Prerequisites
 This tool has three perquisite resources that must be in place before using:

-1. An Azure VNet network with a hybrid connection (either VPN or ExpressRoute) connected to a remote (usually "on-prem") network
+1. An Azure VNet network with a hybrid network connection (either VPN or ExpressRoute) connected to a remote (usually "on-prem") network.
 2. A newly created Azure VM, running Windows Server 2012 or greater, on the Azure VNet reachable from the on-prem network.
 The files and configuration of the server will be modified, potentially in disruptive ways.
 To avoid conflicts and/or errors it is important that the Azure VM used is newly built and a "clean" build with no other applications or data installed.
-3. A client PC running PowerShell 3.0 or greater on the on-prem network that can reach (via RDP or Remote Desktop) the Azure VM
+3. A client PC running PowerShell 3.0 or greater on the on-prem network that can reach (via RDP or Remote Desktop) the Azure VM.

 ### Installation Instructions
 1. Download the GitHub folders to your local client PC.
 The easiest way to this is to clone this repository to the local PC.
 If you're not familiar with Git or GitHub, there is a "[Download Zip](https://github.com/tracsman/HybridTool/archive/master.zip "Download Files Here")" button that will allow you to download all files and expand them on the local Client PC.